hagayr/ESP8266_scheduler/README.md

       - when end of disable only new start times (or immediate activation) can activate tasks
       - for example to disable boiler system when out for several days
   - Slider from Blynk app defines sleep/disable time with resolution of days
+      - If number of days is 1 all tasks and all schedulers will be disabled/sleep until midnight of today.
+      - If number of days is 2 all tasks and all schedulers will be disabled/sleep until midnight of next day. ...
   - Over The Air Firmware update (via http://esp8266_scheduler.local/firmware on local lan)
   - Automatic Connect (using tzapu WififManager)
       - use arduino library manager or find it at http://tzapu.com/esp8266-wifi-connection-manager-library-arduino-ide/